Derived categories and rationality of conic bundles: Rational conic bundles over the plane

 \section{Rational conic bundles over the plane}

 Let $\pi:X \to \PP^2$ be a rational standard conic bundle.
 In particular, this implies that $C$ has positive arithmetic genus (see e.g. \cite[Sect.
 1]{iskovconicduke}).
 There are only three non-trivial possibilities for the discriminant curve (\cite{beauvillejaco, shokuprym, iskocongru}).
-In fact, $X$ is rational if and only if $C+ 2\omega_{\PP^2}$ is non-effective, thus either $C$ is a quintic and the double covering $\tilde{C} \to C$ is given by an even theta characteristic, or $C$ is a quartic or a smooth cubic curve.
-As we have seen in Remark \ref{lem-square-equiv}, once we fix the discriminant curve and the associated double cover, we fix the Clifford algebra $\kb_0$.
+In fact, $X$ is rational if and only if is a quintic and the double covering $\tilde{C} \to C$ is given by an even theta characteristic, or $C$ is a quartic or a cubic curve.
+As proved in Lemma \ref{lem-square-equiv}, once we fix the discriminant curve and the associated double cover, we fix the Clifford algebra $\kb_0$.
 We then construct for any such plane curve and associated double cover a model of rational standard conic bundle $X$ for which we provide the required semiorthogonal decomposition.
 We analyze the three cases separately.